Skip to content

 have to apply for an authorisation following the DOLS process.

-The DOLS Process
+The DOLS process

-Step 2. email the completed form to dolsapplication@cornwall.gov.uk
+2. Email the completed form to dolsapplication@cornwall.gov.uk

-• Please ensure you add your email address to the contact form to allow us to email you the forms.
+• Please ensure you add your email address to the contact form to allow us to email you the forms

-• You may receive these by post if you prefer, just let the worker know when discussing your application.
+• You may receive these by post if you prefer, just let the worker know when discussing your application

-• We answer queries and provide information at the time of application to support any Managing Authority that needs it.
+• We answer queries and provide information at the time of application to support any Managing Authority that needs it

-• If you have any questions regarding this or any other DoLS queries, please contact the DoLS team for help and support.
+• If you have any questions regarding this or any other DOLS queries, please contact the DOLS team for help and support

 Managing high volumes of assessments